Great Game: Britain's perspective

-In the early 1880s Russia failed to float a nine 9 million loan on the European markets for its strategic geopolitical enterprises, driving severe budget cuts by the Minister of Finance.
+In the early 1880s Russia failed to float a 9 million roubles loan on the European markets for its strategic geopolitical enterprises, driving severe budget cuts by the Minister of Finance.
 For the construction of the Russo-Indian railway however, an operation supervised by renowned engineer General Mikhail Annenkov, funding had been freely furnished.

 The Tsar also entered into agreements about delivery of munition for its fortresses at an estimated value of one million sterling, with German steel magnate Alfred Krupp, being the arms manufacturer for the German Empire.

 Russia's perspective

-In 1557, Bokhara and Khiva sent ambassadors to Ivan IV seeking permission to trade in Russia.
+In 1557, Bukhara and Khiva sent ambassadors to Ivan IV seeking permission to trade in Russia.
 Russia had an interest in establishing a trade route from Moscow to India.
 From then until the mid-19th century, Russian ambassadors to the region spent much of their time trying to free Russians who had been taken as slaves by the khanates.
 Russia would later expand across Siberia to the Far East, where it reached the Pacific port that would become known as Vladivostok by 1859.
 This eastward expansion was of no concern to the British Foreign Office because this area did not lie across any British trade routes or destinations, and therefore was of no interest to Britain.

 Beginning in the 1820s, Russian troops would begin to advance southward from Siberia in search of secure boundaries and reliable neighbors.
-This advance would not cease until Russia's frontiers and her sphere of influence were firm in the Central Asia, and this would include Bokhara and Khiva.
+This advance would not cease until Russia's frontiers and her sphere of influence were firm in the Central Asia, and this would include Bukhara and Khiva.
 Between 1824 and 1854, Russia occupied the entire Kazakh Khanate (modern-day Kazakhstan).
 This raised Russo-Khivan tensions in addition to Khiva's legal discrimination of Russian merchants who were just beginning to penetrate Central Asia, and the ongoing issue of Russian slaves.
-Russia launched an attack in 1839–40 but it failed to reach Khiva because of the tough terrain and weather.
+Russia launched an attack in 1839–1840 but it failed to reach Khiva because of the tough terrain and weather.
 However, the khan of Khiva feared a further Russian assault and released a number of Russian slaves.

 During the 1840s and 1850s, Russia's aims in Central Asia were for Bukhara and Khiva to refrain from hostile actions against Russia, cease possession of Russian slaves and the granting of asylum to Kazakhs fleeing from Russian justice.
 Khiva must cease her attacks on caravans along the Syr Darya.
 Russian merchants must be allowed to trade on the same terms as native merchants in Bukhara and Khiva.
 The khanates must guarantee the safety of the persons and property of Russian merchants, levy no excessive duties, permit unhampered transit of goods and caravans across Central Asia into neighboring states and allow Russian commercial agents to reside in Bukhara and Khiva, and free navigation on the Amu Darya river for Russian ships.
 None of these aims was realised.
 Russia's borders remained insecure and in addition there was growing British influence in the region.